gadget-framework/gadget2/docs/userguide.md

 calculate the growth of the stock.
 Currently, there are 7 growth functions defined, so valid function names are:

+\bigskip
-multspec - use the MULTSPEC growth functionweightvb - use the WeightVB growth functionweightjones - use the WeightJones growth functionweightvbexpanded - use the WeightVBExpanded growth functionlengthvb - use the LengthVB growth functionlengthpower - use the LengthPower growth functionlengthvbsimple - use the LengthVBSimple growth function
+multspec - use the MULTSPEC growth function weightvb - use the WeightVB growth function weightjones - use the WeightJones growth function weightvbexpanded - use the WeightVBExpanded growth function lengthvb - use the LengthVB growth function lengthpower - use the LengthPower growth function lengthvbsimple - use the LengthVBSimple growth function

 ### MULTSPEC Growth Function {#subsec:growth1}

-This growth function is a simplified ”MULTSPEC” growth equation, with the increase in length for each length group of the stock given by equation [eq:growth1l], and the corresponding increase in weight of the stock given by equation [eq:growth1w] below:
+This growth function is a simplified "MULTSPEC" growth equation, with the increase in length for each length group of the stock given by equation [\[eq:growth1l\]](#eq:growth1l){reference-type="ref" reference="eq:growth1l"}, and the corresponding increase in weight of the stock given by equation [\[eq:growth1w\]](#eq:growth1w){reference-type="ref" reference="eq:growth1w"} below:

 $$\label{eq:growth1l}
 \Delta L_{i} = \Delta t p_{0} {L_{i}}^{p_{1}} \psi (p_{2} T + p_{3})$$